FernandoBasso/Haskell-From-First-Principles/ch04-datatypes/README.md

 B: 3, because the list contains three two-tuples.

 C: 2, because `allAwesome` contains two lists (which themselves contains other lists, but `length` cares about the topmost elements, and it is two lists).
+Result is 2.

 D: 5, because `concat` _flattens_ the lists, making one single list with the three elements of `awesome` and the other two elements of `also`.
+Result is 5.

 ### 03 length division